fmrtl73/pxdocs/content/release-notes/portworx.md

 ### Key Fixes

 * Shared volume performance improvements
-* Do not take an inline snap in k8s when no valid candidate pvcs are found
+* Do not take an inline snap in Kubernetes when no valid candidate pvcs are found

 ### 1.2.11.2